|Education:||B.A. Dickinson '90 M.A. Temple '92 M.S. Villanova '04|

 1 - All-American

-In addition to the conference honor, defensive lineman Matt Rae and offensive lineman Kyle Elliott both were named Capitol One NCAA Division I Academic All-District First Team members.
+In 2011, defensive lineman Matt Rae and offensive lineman Kyle Elliott both were named Capitol One NCAA Division I Academic All-District First Team members, an honor Elliott repeated in 2012.
 It was the third consecutive honor for Rae, who also was one of 58 players from the Football Championship Subdivision who were named to the Athletic Directors Association Academic All-Star Team.
 Rae was one of 12 national finalists for the 11th Annual Football Championship Subdivision Athletics Directors Association postgraduate scholarship.

-On the field, the Rams placed five players on the 2011 All-CAA Team.
+The Rams placed five players on the 2011 All-CAA Football Team.
 Seniors Anthony Baskerville, Jason Foster and Willie McGinnis were each voted to the second team by the league's coaches, while senior Kyle Bogumil and junior Doug Johnson were named to the third team.
 Baskerville also was one of just 28 players named to the Division I FCS All-New England Football Team.
+Foster went on to sign with the Indianapolis Colts, and is now with the Oakland Raiders.
+McGinnis is a starter for the Arena Football League's Pittsburgh Power.

 During the 2010 campaign, Trainer led the Rams to five wins - their most since 2001.
 In addition, Trainer guided the Rams to wins over three top 25 teams, including 2009 national champion Villanova.
-Following the year, seven URI players were named to the Colonial Athletic Association (CAA) all-conference team, while Trainer was named the league's Coach of the Year.
+Following the year, seven URI players were named to the All-CAA Football Team, while Trainer was named the league's Coach of the Year.

 In his first season as head coach, Trainer and his staff laid